 The Forest Service and local management agencies are thinking of closing access to many of such sensitive locations, such as Sturtevant Falls, due to large amounts of garbage, glass bottles and cans, toilet paper, and human waste left behind.
 So if you want to continue enjoying these spots, pack out all garbage and dispose of it properly, use vault toilets when provided, and stay on the beaten paths.

-How long is the Sturtevant Falls hike?
+Where is Sturtevant Falls located?

-Where is Sturtevant Falls?
+Where can I stay near Sturtevant Falls?

 Visitors can choose to stay in different campsites near Sturtevant Falls, including Spruce Grove Campground and Hoegee's Trail Camp.
 Additionally, there is an option to rent cozy cabins at Sturtevant's Camp.
 Note that visitors should follow sensitive regulations, pack all garbage, and ensure to dispose of it properly.
 Show more